gitika2021/Megastructure_Codes/README.md

-This directory contains codes related to Megastructures
+This directory contains codes related to Megastructures.
+All the codes are here.